About the role

 • CPR training certificate

-3. receive vaccinator authorisation.
+3. Receive vaccinator authorisation.
 This authorises you to:

 • administer VHW Stage 1 vaccines and MMR to people 11 years and over under, one-to-six supervision

-• complete supervised practice for new age groups without the need for a standing order or prescription.
+• complete supervised practice for new age groups without the need for a vaccine standing order or prescription.
 This means, you can:

 • prepare COVID-19, influenza and MMR vaccines, under direct (one-to-one) supervision